-EL Progress Indicator - Red/Very Low, Less than 34.9% at the Maintained level (declined or increased by 1.9 p.pts or fewer): JMCS EL students are majority adult EL students and show, entering the school system over the age of 18, oftentimes as immigrants.
+JMCS EL students are majority adult EL students, entering the school system over the age of 18, oftentimes as immigrants.
 Since pedagogy for adult language acquisition is key to progress, JMCS has initiated a targeted approach to barrier removal for EL students in 2023-24 in order to improve data on this indicator, as there is room and opportunity for growth.
-Data shows that some students do make progress, and a significant number maintain their proficiency.
-Because participation rates are a challenge to meet, JMCS data reflects the consequences of the penalty associated with reduced participation.
-JMCS will address the issues around participation and performance on ELPAC in Goal 3, Action 3.1.
+In 2024 there was significant improvement of the percentage of students making progress as well as a significant number maintaining their proficiency.
+JMCS focused on improving the ELPAC participation rate with a resulting 10% increase.
+JMCS will continue to focus on EL and LTEL progress through Goal 3, Action 3.1.